I’m often asked about book proposals. Are they necessary? If so, why?

 Purpose of Book Proposals

-What do Book Proposals Include?
+What Do Book Proposals Include?

 Proposals vary, but generally include:

-• Marketability — what will make your book sell?
+- What will make your book sell?

 Do You Need a Book Proposal?

-Note: I personally suspect that some instructions have a degree of difficulty in order to weed out weaker authors.
+Note: I personally suspect that some literary agent websites have instructions with a degree of difficulty.
+Maybe this is to weed out weaker authors.
 Or, perhaps the literary agent is simply busy and has a system in place to expedite the selection or rejection of authors.
 Regardless, do precisely as you are instructed.
-If you are one of my book editing or ghostwriting clients and get “stumped,” you can contact me for advice.
-I’ll do my best to steer you in the right direction.
+Follow the instructions on a literary agent’s site to a “T” to demonstrate that you are a professional and respect guidelines.
+This can keep your proposal out of the trash bin.

 Know What You Are Doing